Nathaniel Kleitman: REM sleep

 Eugene Aserinsky, one of Kleitman's graduate students, decided to hook sleepers up to an early version of an electroencephalogram machine, which scribbled across 1/2 mi of paper each night.
 In the process, Aserinsky noticed that several times each night the sleepers went through periods when their eyes darted wildly back and forth.
 Kleitman insisted that the experiment be repeated yet again, this time on his daughter, Esther.
 In 1953, he and Aserinsky introduced the world to "rapid-eye movement," or REM sleep.
 Kleitman and Aserinsky demonstrated that REM sleep was correlated with dreaming and brain activity.
 Another of Kleitman's graduate students, William C. Dement, who was a professor of psychiatry at the Stanford medical school, described this as the year that "the study of sleep became a true scientific field."

 Rest activity cycle

 Kleitman made countless additional contributions to the field of sleep research and was especially interested in "rest-activity" cycles, leading to many fundamental findings on circadian and ultradian rhythms.
 Kleitman proposed the existence of a Basic rest activity cycle, or BRAC, during both sleep and wakefulness.

 Other experiments

-Renowned for his personal and experimental rigor, he conducted well-known sleep studies underground in Mammoth Cave, Kentucky and lesser-known studies underwater in submarines during World War II and above the Arctic Circle.
+Kleitman also conducted sleep studies underground in Mammoth Cave, Kentucky and lesser-known studies underwater in submarines during World War II and above the Arctic Circle.